 The more I learn, the more I DO NOT want a stem cell transplant.
-I am not yet convinced that my particular situation could not be managed equally well through other means, with a LONG overall survival.
+I am not yet convinced that stage 1 multiple myeloma could not be managed equally well through other means, with a LONG overall survival.

 I have returned to running and I am up to 50 minutes at a time (just under 5 miles) Even though my Red Cells and Hemogloben are back in the normal range it is taking a long time for my aerobic fitness to come back, so I am running VERY slowly right now.

 I am hearing conflicting reports about Green Tea, Resveratrol, and Vitamin C being counteractive to Velcade.
 I would be curious to know what your thoughts are.